JnxF/advent-of-code-2018/README.md

 https://adventofcode.com/2018

-All the challenged have been programmed in C#.
+All the challenges have been programmed in C#.

 Actual status: